Frequently Asked Questions - Annual Healthcare Plans

 Do you see children?

-While our practice is generally geared toward adults, we do see children over the age of 6 on a case by case basis.
-Conditions that we commonly manage in kids includes allergies, asthma, eczema and other skin rashes, abdominal pain, constipation and other digestive issues, and headaches.
+While our practice is generally geared toward adults, we do see children over the age of 3 on a case by case basis.
+Conditions that we commonly address in kids includes allergies, asthma, eczema and other skin rashes, abdominal pain, constipation and other digestive issues, and headaches.
 We do not treat Autism spectrum disorders or seizures at this time.
 Children will billed using the a la carte pricing and are not eligible for an Annual Health Plan.